nuta/kerla/Documentation/quickstart.md

 ```

 ### Running OS on QEMU
-Once you boot the OS by `make run`, a Busybox shell shows up in your terminal.
+Once you boot the OS with `make run`, a Busybox shell shows up in your terminal.

 The terminal running QEMU emulates a serial port connected to Kerla.
 What you type on
 the terminal will be sent to the Kerla and the foreground process.